bark-simulator/bark-simulator.github.io/src/data/tutorials/bark_ml_getting_started.md

 subtitle: "Las Vegas, 25th of October, 10am to 1pm"
 ---

-BARK machine learning (BARK-ML) provides environments for training reinforcement learning agents or imitation learning algorithms.
+BARK machine learning (BARK-ML) extends the BARK framework for artificial intelligence applications.
+It offers training environments as well as sophisticated agents that can master complex traffic scenarios, e.g. by using reinforcement learning.
 To use BARK-ML, you need to have the same [prerequisites](/tutorials/) as when using BARK.

 ## Installing BARK-ML